coderpr0grammer/Kew-App/README.md

 - **Google OAuth**

 ### Disclaimer

-The Kew software is proprietary and protected under intellectual property laws.
+<small>The Kew software is proprietary and protected under intellectual property laws.
 It is not an open source project and is not available for unauthorized use, modification, or distribution.
-Copying or redistributing any part of this software without explicit authorization is strictly prohibited.
+Copying or redistributing any part of this software without explicit authorization is strictly prohibited.</small>

-We have a legal team in place that actively monitors and enforces our intellectual property rights.
-Unauthorized copying, modification, or distribution of the Kew software may result in legal action.
+<small>We have a legal team in place that actively monitors and enforces our intellectual property rights.
+Unauthorized copying, modification, or distribution of the Kew software may result in legal action.</small>

-By using this software, you agree to comply with all terms and conditions set forth in the accompanying license agreement.
+<small>By using this software, you agree to comply with all terms and conditions set forth in the accompanying license agreement.</small>